LalaIAm/cline-novelist/memory-bank/ai-integration-research-status.md

 - OpenAI API access for experiments and embeddings
 - Understanding of MongoDB schema design for database architecture
 - Quill.js documentation for editor integration patterns
+- Redis for distributed rate limiting and caching

 ### Risks